-How many women can have baby in your city?
-SKorea shuts site
+SKorea shuts website mapping women of childbearing age

-SEOUL, South Korea (AP) — South Korea’s government has closed its website that drew fury for showing the number of women in childbearing age by each city district and region.
+SEOUL, South Korea (AP) — South Korea’s government closed its website that drew fury for showing the number of women in childbearing age by each city district and region.

-The Ministry of the Interior’s website featuring the pink birth map remained closed on Friday, a day after its launch, showing instead a notice that the site is undergoing corrections.
+The Ministry of the Interior’s website featuring the pink birth map remained closed on Friday, a day after its launch, showing instead a notice that the site is undergoing corrections to reflect public opinion.

-The website went offline after just a few hours following criticism the government is trying to shame women for not having babies.
+The website had gone offline after just a few hours following criticism the government is trying to shame women for not having babies.
+Some said the government treated the birth rate issue as concerning only women, pointing out that no picture of men was used on the website.

-The site also featured a ranking of regions by the number of women aged 15-49.
+Using pink as the main color, the site contained information on birth rates, benefits from local governments on child rearing, average marriage age and other data.
+On top of the website, it showed a picture of a woman kissing a little girl.

 Most Read Stories